Wed, Oct 26, 2016, 8:00 PM

 Oct 27 - Oct 29, 2016

-Violin sensation Nicola Benedetti, hailed for her "pure and gleaming" sound (The New York Times), plays the East Coast premiere of Wynton Marsalis's Violin Concerto on a program led by NSO Music Director Christoph Eschenbach that also features Tchaikovsky's distinct "Polish" Symphony.
+Violin sensation Nicola Benedetti, hailed for her "pure and gleaming" sound (The New York Times), plays the East Coast premiere of Wynton Marsalis's Concerto in D (for Violin and Orchestra) on a program led by NSO Music Director Christoph Eschenbach that also features Tchaikovsky's distinct "Polish" Symphony.